education1bohdan/Education-Platform-Web-App/README.md

-# Task #1 - Mastering React Components
+# Task #4 - Mastering State In React Redux

 Please refer to the task description in the course.